harryz8/SEPP-SSH-Project/software_development_plan/softwareDevelopmentTechniques.md

 ## Containerisation

-We are going to use containerisation, because it allows the postgres database to be bundled with the rest of the program when distributing and is useful when using Hybernate.
+We are going to use containerisation, because it allows the postgres database to be bundled with the rest of the program when distributing and is useful when using the Hibernate module.

 ## Observability